DeepLearnI/atlas-ce-docs/docs/api_docs/sources/ce-quickstart-guide.md

 ### Hello Atlas

-After completing the [start-up section](#start-up), follow the next few steps to launch your first Atlas CE job:
+After completing the [start-up section](#start-up), follow the next few steps to launch your first Atlas job:

  1. Navigate to where you'd like to create your Atlas project directory.
  2. Ensure that you are in the environment that was used during installation.